GraphBLAS/SuiteSparseSessions/Session2/README.md

 - Construction is itself pending work - built only when needed by an algorithm
 - GPU-friendly design

 **Key Quote**: "My hash buckets are just a matrix.
-Single matrix is all the hash buckets.
+Single `GrB_Matrix` contains all the hash buckets.
 Every row is a hash bucket.
 The construction of the hyper hash is pending work for a hyper sparse matrix.
 You can have a hyper sparse matrix that doesn't have it yet because the next algorithm says I don't care I'm not going to use it."

 ### Sparsity Control [01:44:00 - 01:44:30]